jurajbujdoso/radioWaves/3d-print-stencils/README.md

 After processing in openscad, press F6 and export to stl.
-You can process model directly or customize it further in Blender or any other 3d modeling SW.
+You can process model directly (without bottom part - long processing in openscad) or customize it further in Blender (more quicker way) or any other 3d modeling SW.

+So when you will have prepared stl without bottom part, you are ready to print it.

 ## Print
 Before printing you have to set proper size of the stencil.
 This can be customized in your printing program.